nbhat1998/PintOS/doc/vm.md

 > When a frame is required but none is free, some frame must be
 > evicted.
 Describe your code for choosing a frame to evict.

+In our implementation of evict we used the "clock" algorithm.
+We consider all frames for eviction in a round robin way (cyclically) and if a page in the frame's user_ptes list was accessed since the last consideration then its frame is not replaced.
+We use the accessed bit of page directories to store whether it was accessed and in evict() we iterate through the frame's user_ptes
+If the frame selected has its pin set to true (meaning it's currently being swapped) we need to choose another one

+Our eviction algorithm uses the Clock Replacement Policy, also known as the Second Chance Replacement Policy.
+A brief explanation of the Cock Replacement Policy:
+    The candidate pages for removal are considered in a round robin order.
+Pages that have been accessed between consecutive calls to the eviction policy have no chance of being replaced, and will not be considered.
+    When considered in a round robin order, the page that will be replaced is one of the pages that has not been accessed since the last call to the eviction policy.